 For detailed information about the MPH Project/Thesis (for students entering the MPH program prior to Fall 2018), refer to the MPH Project/Thesis Guidelines.
 For thesis candidates, there is an option for students to submit a manuscript ready version.
 Please refer to the Manuscript Thesis Guidelines.

-For student who entered the MPH program in Fall 2018 and later, please use the following MPH Project Guidelines.
+For student who entered the MPH program in Fall 2018 and later, please use the following MPH Capstone Guidelines.